 Introduction

-The Bakiga are a diverse tribe that inhabit districts of Rubanda, Kabale, Rukiga, Kanungu and parts of Rukungiri and Ntungamo districts, which makes the original Kigezi region.
+The Bakiga are a diverse tribe that inhabit districts in Rubanda, Kabale, Rukiga, Kanungu, and parts of Rukungiri and Ntungamo, which together form the original Kigezi region.

-Due to overpopulation, in 1946 john Paul Ngorogoza let the massive resettlement of the Bakiga in the then Nkore, and Bunyoro regions , since then the Bakiga have been and are still migrating to these regions currently known as Kibale, Kabarole, Rukungiri, Kasese, Hoima, Masindi, Mubende, Rwampara, Ruhama , Ibanda and Kyenjojo.
+Due to overpopulation, in 1946, John Paul Ngorogoza led the massive resettlement of the Bakiga in the then Nkore and Bunyoro regions.
+Since then, the Bakiga have been migrating to these regions, now known as Kibale, Kabarole, Rukungiri, Kasese, Hoima, Masindi, Mubende, Rwampara, Ruhama, Ibanda, and Kyenjojo.

 They have also settled in Masaka and Rakai districts.
 They are physically strong people who speak Rukiga, a Bantu language.